Arithmetic Coding

 We select the subinterval corresponding to the symbol that actually occurs next in the file, and make it the new current interval.

-The length of the subinterval is clearly equal to the product of the probabilities of the individual symbols, which is the probability P of the particular sequence of symbols in the file.
-The final step uses almost exactly \(-\log P\) bits to distinguish the file from all other possible files.
-The graphical representation of the above procedure is shown below.
+The length of the final subinterval is the product of the probabilities of the individual symbols, which is the probability \(P\) of the particular source sequence.
+The final code uses almost exactly \(-\log P\) bits to distinguish that sequence from all other possible sequences.
+The graphical representation of the procedure is shown below.

 Tabular form of the division process